Signing Up for Groups

 We would like to emphasize that no one can do this perfectly.
 This is a collective effort to use kindness, understanding, and appropriate restraint in our speech and email communication.
 If conflicts arise please try to talk directly with each other, first.
 If this cannot be resolved, please bring the issue to a teacher.

-- In offering our teachings on a dana basis, we are grateful to receive.
-Along with this honor, comes the responsibility of allowing others to give freely and without coercion.
+- In offering our teachings on a donation basis, we are grateful to receive.
+Along with this honor comes the responsibility of allowing others to give freely without coercion.
+Organizationally, we commit to act responsibly and to communicate candidly regarding financial matters.
+Any fees we charge for events are based solely upon the cost for us to offer them.

-- Sexual relationships between teacher and student are prohibited.
-We endeavor to maintain appropriate sexual relationships within our lives and community, encourage healthy boundaries, and endeavor to create an atmosphere free from sexual harassment.
+- Sexual relationships between student and teacher are prohibited.
+We endeavor to maintain appropriate sexual relationships within our lives and community, and to create an atmosphere free from sexual harassment.
+As a lay community, we aim to become more aware of our desires and behaviors in regards to our friendships, attraction to others and romantic relationships.

-- In order to reduce recklessness and heedlessness, we will not abuse mind altering substances.
+- In order to reduce recklessness and heedlessness, we will not abuse mind-altering substances.
+While participating in events with Sati Sangha, we will not use these substances.